How to Reset Your Life in 7 Days Using the Keys to Succeeding

 Your Day 6 Tasks:

-2. First Step Implementation – Take the first action step for each of your priority areas.
-Remember, these should be small enough that they're almost impossible to avoid.
+2. First Step Implementation – Execute the tiny first steps you scheduled on Day 5 for each priority.
+Remember: these steps are deliberately small so they're almost impossible to avoid.

 The Power of Starting